caocscar/twitter-decahose-pyspark/README.md

 A2 = A2.withColumn('bbox_y2', rand()+42.5)
 ```

 Now we can apply a filter as before.
-But now, we use the `col` function to return a `Column` type
+But now, we use the `col` function to return a `Column` type instead of a constant.
 ```python
 from pyspark.sql.functions import col
 A2_bbox = A2.filter(coords['lng'].between(col('bbox_x1'),col('bbox_x2')) & coords['lat'].between(col('bbox_y1'),col('bbox_y2')))